RaghadFares/haddaf/README.md

 python server.py
 ```

-Wait until the server is running before moving to the next step.
+Wait until the server is fully running before moving to the next step.

+---

-**Step 4 — Run the test**
+### Step 5 — Run the Test

 In a second terminal, run:

 ```bash
 python test_server.py
 ```

+The system will:

+* Send the video to the server
+* Process player movements
+* Detect football actions
+* Return the recognized results

 ---